One of my favourites, and such amazing & eternal advice – The genius of Baz Luhrmann via Sunscreen:

 You are not as fat as you imagine.

 Don't worry about the future; or worry, but know that worrying is as effective as trying to solve an algebra equation by chewing bubble gum.
 The real troubles in your life are apt to be things that never crossed your worried mind.
 The kind that blindsides you at 4 PM on some idle Tuesday.
+If I could offer you only one tip for the future, sunscreen would be it.

 Do one thing every day that scares you.